Submitty/submitty.github.io/_docs/sysadmin/configuration/student_photos.md

 ### How to Upload Photos

-  * _Note: Please use Google Chrome to upload images._

-  * Photos must be a valid image (`png`, `jpeg`, `jpg`, or `gif`) and must be named with the students username (lowercase), e.g., `smithj.png`
+  * Photos must be a supported image format (`png`, `jpeg`, `jpg`, `gif`, or `webp`) and mustbe named with the students username (lowercase), e.g., `smithj.png`

   * Click the "Upload Student Photos" button on the top right hand side of the page.
 This option is only available to instructors.

     ![](/images/student_photos_upload_button.png)

-  * You may drag and drop or click to launch a file browser.
-Select one or more image files, and/or one or more zip files of image files.
+  * You may drag and drop or click to launch a file browser to select one or more image files and/or zip files of image files.

     ![](/images/student_photos_upload_form.png)

-    The total file size per upload should not exceed 10mb or 10240 kb.
+    The total file size per upload should not exceed 200MB or 204800KB.

-  * After hitting submit, if it does not automatically refresh after a couple seconds, please refresh the page.
+  * After hitting submit, if the page does not automatically refresh after a couple seconds, please refresh the page.